 Years of Experience

-When it comes to location, the highest average paycheck (around $106K annually) can be spotted in Scottsdale, Ariz.; San Francisco, Calif. ($100K), the company's headquarter city of Princeton, N.J. ($87K), Scottsdale, Ariz. ($76K), and New York, N.Y. (around $76K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at about $70K) is Houston, Texas.
-By state, the highest pay levels are found in Maryland, where the average NRG Energy, Inc. employees make the most in Massachusetts, earning $110K annually on average.
+When it comes to location, the highest average paycheck (approximately $92K per year) can be spotted in San Francisco, Calif.; the company's headquarter city of Princeton, N.J. ($87K), Scottsdale, Ariz. ($76K), and New York, N.Y. (around $76K) are the next top-paying cities.
+Indiana, Pa. is near the bottom for pay at $66K.
+By state, NRG Energy, Inc. employees make the most in Massachusetts, earning $110K annually on average.